-If you currently have multiple 401(k) accounts, you may be wondering about your options.
-While some will leave old 401(k) accounts where they are, others choose to take advantage of 401(k) rollover options including transferring funds to an IRA or a 401(k) with a new employer.
-If you’re weighing your 401(k) rollover options, you can review your choices in this guide.
+If you’ve accrued multiple 401(k) accounts, you may be wondering about your options.
+While some will leave old 401(k) accounts where they are, others choose to take advantage of rollover options including transferring funds to an individual retirement account (IRA) or a 401(k) with a new employer.

-One of the most common investment options for rolling over a 401(k) to an IRA is converting the account to a high-interest savings account.
-By opening an IRA CD or money market, you’ll have a single account to manage, making planning for retirement simpler than it would be with multiple 401(k) accounts.
+One of the most common options for rolling over a 401(k) to an IRA is converting the account to a high-interest savings account.
+By opening an IRA, CD, or money market, you’ll have a single account to manage, making retirement planning simpler than it would be with multiple accounts.
 Plus, when you roll over a 401(k) to an IRA, you will have more stability with an FDIC-insured savings structure and won’t have to worry about annual administration fees.

-Some people with 401(k) accounts through former employers will choose to leave their retirement fund as-is.
+Some people with 401(k)s through former employers will choose to leave their retirement fund as-is.
 By leaving your retirement funds where they are, your nest egg will be able to continue growing tax-deferred.
-Additionally, this option could make sense if you’ve recently been through a sudden employment change — such as a layoff — and want to take time to weigh your investment options.
+Additionally, this option could make sense if you’ve recently been through a sudden employment change — such as a layoff — and want to take time to weigh your options.

-If you’ve started a new job and your employer offers a 401(k) plan, you may want to roll over a legacy 401(k) into the new account.
+If you’ve started a new job and your employer offers a 401(k), you may consider rolling over a legacy 401(k) into the new account.
 Consolidating an existing 401(k) with a new 401(k) helps your funds continue to grow in a tax-deferred retirement account while allowing you to continue making contributions and withdrawals as needed.
-Plus, you’ll retain access to the niche benefits of 401(k) accounts, including the ability to take out loans against your balance and retain protection from creditors.
+Plus, you’ll retain access to the niche benefits of these accounts, including the ability to take out loans against your balance and retain protection from creditors.

-Keep in mind, your new employer’s plan might not offer access to the same investment options you had with your former employer and you will need to make new alignment decisions for your funds.
+Keep in mind that your new employer’s plan might not offer access to the same options you had with your former employer and you will need to make new alignment decisions for your funds.
 Furthermore, you could experience new or additional fees and transaction rules compared to your old plan.
-Before making a decision, make sure you understand the investment options, fees and any other 401(k) rollover rules from your new employer.
+Before making a decision, make sure you understand the options, fees, and any other 401(k) rollover rules related to your new employer’s plan.